 Jan.
 9, 2023

-McBurney announces that the special grand jury completed its work to the satisfaction and that the jury is being dissolved.
+McBurney announces that the special grand jury completed its work and that the panel is being dissolved.
 Grand jurors recommended their report be released to the public but McBurney defers a decision.

 Feb.
 16, 2023

-Three portions of the grand jury’s report, over nine pages, are released by the Fulton County Superior Court.
+Following a ruling by McBurney, three portions of the grand jury’s report, totaling about nine pages, are released.
 The report states that the grand jury believes that one or more witnesses committed perjury and recommend indictments against them.
-The report excerpt did not specify which witnesses.
+The excerpts did not specify which witnesses.
+In the weeks that follow, a half-dozen jurors come forward with their stories, including Kohrs and a handful of others who chose to keep their identities publicly a secret.